The Rugrats Movie (video game)

-The Rugrats Movie is a traditional 8-bit 2D platform video game based on the movie of the same name from the Nickelodeon animated series, Rugrats.
-It was released for Game Boy in December 1998 and for Game Boy Color in 1999.
-The game is also compatible with the Super Game Boy.
+The Rugrats Movie is a 1998 platform video game developed by Software Creations and published by THQ.
+It was released for Game Boy on November 24, 1998, and for Game Boy Color on April 12, 1999, in North America and on April 1, 1999, for Game Boy Color in Europe.
+It is based on the movie of the same name and the 1991 TV series.

 Gameplay

 Tommy Pickles' little brother, Dil, has vanished, so the Rugrats set out to find him.
 The game features eight levels including the Pickles' house, the hospital, woods, and ancient ruins.
 There are two levels in which the player drives the Reptar Wagon in a top-down perspective, but the rest features standard side-scrolling platform gameplay.
 In each level the player has to collect specific items and get to the exit before time runs out.
 The game also utilizes a password feature.

 Development

 In 1997, THQ signed an agreement with Nickelodeon to develop and publish video games using the Rugrats license through December 2002.
 The deal gave THQ exclusive rights to Rugrats for all current and future game systems from Nintendo, Sony and Sega.
 Among the first projects announced as resulting from this deal was a Game Boy title set to be developed by n-Space and released in 1998.